EOH: Blacks in the past have groused at and bashed the Democrats. But they still overwhelmingly vote for them.

 EOH: But most black voters do fit that template.
 And since they do black Republicans talk of ousting Democrats in November is a fantasy.

 ME: Again, let's not join the ranks of the revisionists here, Earl.
 Even if every Black person, in every district, in every state actually voted for them - talk of ousting Democrats in November is hardly a "fantasy" - for all the many reasons you listed in the two paragraphs in the piece, above your statement here.
-It ain't just about the Changeling, it's about their totally unfounded fear about losing their inherent privilege and supremacy under his presidency, which IS"fantasy."
+It ain't just about the Changeling, it's about their totally unfounded fear about losing their inherent privilege and supremacy under his presidency, which IS a "fantasy."
 Because really, he's right there with them - if they could just get past the color of his skin...

 No comments: